FEniCS/dolfinx/demo/pde/navier-stokes/cpp/documentation.rst

     // Time-stepping
     double t = dt;
-    Progress p("Time-stepping");
     while (t < T + DOLFIN_EPS)
     {
       // Update pressure boundary condition
       p_in.t = t;

-We use the :cpp:class:`Progress` class to display a progress bar during the computation.
-We also remember to update the current time for the time-dependent pressure boundary value.
+We remember to update the current time for the time-dependent pressure boundary value.

 For each of the three steps of Chorin's method, we assemble the right-hand side, apply boundary conditions, and solve a linear